psych-ds/psych-DS/README.md

 # Ground rules/code of conduct

-We haven't yet adopted a formal code of conduct, but please see the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct) (which has been adopted by a number of open source projects) for general expectations.
+This project welcomes contributions and contributors of all kinds, and expects you to treat each other with respect.
+We have adopted a code of conduct based on [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct), which you can see [here](https://github.com/mekline/psych-DS/blob/master/ContributorCodeofConduct.md) in full.
 Please contact Melissa (mekline@mit.edu) if you have any concerns.

 # Project Documents